 A portal to World Bank data on various social and economic issues for countries throughout the world.
 Data include time series, microdata, and geospatial.
 Each dataset has different coverage years.
 Coverage: 1960-present.

-This comprehensive reference includes the latest information about new legislation and guidelines.
-It addresses issues of importance ranging from theory to practice and is a critical reference for researchers as well as those working in the special education field.
+This comprehensive reference includes information about legislation and guidelines.
+It addresses issues of importance ranging from theory to practice and is a critical reference for researchers as well as those working in the field.

 This 9-volume online study of social sciences is a successor to two groundbreaking MacMillan works that established standards for knowledge in social science research and practice.
 The entirely new International Encyclopedia of the Social Sciences covers scholarship and fields that have emerged and matured since the publication of the original international edition.